TheatrumMundi/TheatrumMundi/_posts/2022-11-27-pindars-sixth-nemean-ongoing.markdown

 categories: jekyll update
 ---
 One, men; one, gods; of one <br>
 mother both breathe.
-Power,
+Power, <br>
-distinguished, divides them:
+distinguished, divides them: <br>
-so negligible one is, the other, bronzed, infallible, heaven stands forever home.
-Still, somewhat, we meet, in the great mind or nature godlike, though, day-light, know not, nor night, what track fate wrote us run.
+so negligible one is, the other, <br>
+bronzed, infallible, heaven <br>
+stands forever home.
+Still, <br>
+somewhat, we meet, in the great <br>
+mind or nature godlike, though, <br>
+day-light, know not, nor night, <br>
+what track fate wrote us run. <br>

-Alcimidas today declares
+Alcimidas today declares <br>
-with the land’s yields visible
+with the land’s yields visible <br>
-kinship: those, changing, give from the field men their living, abundant, at one time, another regaining strength in repose.
-So he came, out of Nemeas’ games lovely, an athletic boy; and this pursuing, his godsent ordinance, showed himself, not ungifted, a hunter in the ring, in the footprint of Praxidamas planting his foot,
+kinship: those, changing, give <br>
+from the field men their living, <br>
+abundant, at one time, another <br>
+regaining strength in repose.
+So <br>
+he came, out of Nemeas’ games <br>
+lovely, an athletic boy; and this <br>
+pursuing, his godsent ordinance, <br>
+showed himself, not ungifted, <br>
+a hunter in the ring, in the footprint <br>
+of Praxidamas planting his foot, <br>
 Grandfather of his bloodline.
-He,
+He, <br>
-Olympian, first brought Aeacidae
+Olympian, first brought Aeacidae <br>
-Alpheus’ wreath, won five crowns at the Isthmus, thrice Nemea, ended the lapse of Socleides
+Alpheus’ wreath, won five crowns <br>
+at the Isthmus, thrice Nemea, ended <br>
+the lapse of Socleides <br>